aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/protect-or-encrypt-a-document/restrict-document-editing/_index.md

 title: Restrict Document Editing in Python
 articleTitle: Restrict Document Editing
 linktitle: Restrict Document Editing
-description: "Restrict editing a document by setting a restriction type.
+description: "Restrict editing a document by setting a restriction type using Python.
 You can also remove protection and make unrestricted editable regions."
 type: docs
 weight: 30
 url: /python-net/restrict-document-editing/